 Turn off appliances and move them to other areas

 Electrical devices and appliances can make noise.
 Fridges and freezers hum, washing machines go through cycles with varying degrees of sound, and dryers can also be noisy.

 Any device that isn’t being used should be turned off.
 Extraction fans for example contribute to noise in the kitchen.
 If they aren’t needed, then turn them off.

 Also, consider a new layout for some of your noisier appliances.
 Can you put the washing machine in the garage for instance?

 Fences not only add privacy and reduce noise, but they can also help the value of a home to grow.
-Therefore, this simple solution to providing a sound barrier can also be a good investment financially.
+Therefore, this simple solution to providing a sound barrier fencing for sale can also be a good investment financially.